GabrielPiercecchi/progettoPiercecchiRossi/README.md

 <br>

-> [!NOTE]
->
->As an additional implementation, the user was given the possibility to enter cities and request the related statistics via HTTP requests.
+><sup>*</sup> **NOTE AGGIUNTIVE:** As an additional implementation, the user was given the possibility to enter cities and request the related statistics via HTTP requests.

 <br>